Is the FAFSA Accepted for Medical School?

 If you’re filling out the FAFSA before heading to medical school, that probably means you’re seeking some federal financial aid.
 Here’s the type of aid you can likely expect from the federal government in this situation.

 Grad PLUS Loan

-You could qualify for a grad PLUS loan, also called a Direct PLUS loan, as a professional or graduate student if you don’t have adverse credit history.
+You could qualify for a Grad PLUS loan, also called a Direct PLUS loan, as a professional or graduate student if you don’t have an adverse credit history.
 Even if you do have some blemishes on your credit report you might still be able to get a grad PLUS loan with an endorser.
 The maximum amount you can receive is the cost of attendance, less any prior financial aid you’ve received.
 A grad PLUS loan is really meant to bridge the gap where other forms of financial aid might have failed.
 You are not required to begin repaying your loan until six months after you graduate, leave school, or fall below half-time enrollment.

 The federal government offers unsubsidized loans to help defray the costs of post-secondary education for graduate students.
 You are not required to show financial need to obtain these fixed-rate loans.
-Graduate and professional students enrolled in certain health profession programs may receive additional Direct Unsubsidized Loans each academic year.
+Graduate and professional students enrolled in certain health professional programs may receive additional Direct Unsubsidized Loans each academic year.
 For these students, there is also a higher aggregate limit on Direct Unsubsidized Loans.

 Talk to the financial aid office at your potential medical school to get information about annual and aggregate limits.

 Additional Financial Resources for Medical School

 Completing a FAFSA application is a great start to making your dreams of med school a reality.
 If you fail to receive a large-enough federal student loan, there are still ways to finance your education.

 Generally offered through credit unions, banks, or online lenders, private student loans can help close the gap if you don’t receive enough federal student aid.
 Your interest rate is determined by your credit history, so the ideal applicant will have a good credit score and proof of financial stability.